ShootProof/recruiting-qa/README.md

 ### Answer the following questions

 * What are some questions you'd ask your team to ensure test coverage?
   * Who would you ask each of these questions?
-All scrum team members are available.
+All Scrum team members are available.
   * Make assumptions about the answers you'd get.
 Note your assumptions.
 * Once you determine how to facilitate test coverage, given your assumptions,
   * How would you communicate your plan?